kjahan/lda/README.md

 This is a Java implementation of Latent Dirichlet Allocation (LDA) algorithm using Gibbs sampling technique.

-To learn more about how the algorith works, you can read David Blei and Andrew Ng paper:
+To learn more about how the algorithm works, you can read David Blei and Andrew Ng paper:

 http://machinelearning.wustl.edu/mlpapers/paper_files/BleiNJ03.pdf